jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_drilldown_overview.md

 title: Spotlight Overview page for Unix connections
 tags: [overview_page_for_each_connection_type]
 summary: "Show the components and flows for the Unix connection."
-sidebar: c_unix_sidebar
+sidebar: c_linux_sidebar
-permalink: unix_drilldown_overview.html
+permalink: linux_drilldown_overview.html
-folder: ConnectUnix
+folder: ConnectLinux
 ---